saucelabs/sauce-docs/docs/mobile-apps/features/fast-booted-simulators.md

 <img src={useBaseUrl('img/mobile-apps/fast-sim-1.png')} alt="fast booted menu" width="750"/>

 2. Select “Apple” as the Manufacturer.
-3. If you want to use the “current_major” version, then use these values :
+3. If you want to use the `current_major` version, then use these values :
 - Select **iPhone 14 Simulator** for the Device.
 - Select the latest available version of iOS.